gamejolt/doc-game-api/v1.x/formats/index.md

 This function can be added to any API requests.

-If you don't use the `format` parameter for a request URL, `keypair` will be used as the default format.
+If you don't use the `format` parameter for a request URL, `json` will be used as the default format.

 | Name     | Required? | Type     | Description                                 |